wiwaszko-intel/edge-ai-suites/robotics-ai-suite/components/multicam-demo/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Multi-Camera Demo
+# Multi-Camera Demo (RealSense D457 AI Demo)

+## Overview

 In this demo four instances of AI applications for object detection are run in parallel using four RealSense™ camera streams.
-In this demo, the Ultralytics YOLOv8 model and mobilenet-ssd model are downloaded and used for object detection and segmentation.
+The Ultralytics YOLOv8 model and mobilenet-ssd model are downloaded and used for object detection and segmentation.

-Here, the multicamera usecase is demonstrated using an Axiomtek Robox500 Industrial PC and 4x Intel® RealSense™ GMSL/FAKRA Stereo Camera D457.
+The multicamera usecase is demonstrated using an Axiomtek Robox500 Industrial PC and 4x Intel® RealSense™ GMSL/FAKRA Stereo Camera D457.
 The Axiomtek Robox500 industrial PC consists of an 12th Gen Intel® Core™ i7-1270PE, 28W Alderlake P Processor and an Intel® Iris® Xe Graphics iGPU.
 However, this demo can be run on any Intel® platform which has a GPU and also with 4x USB Intel® RealSense™ cameras.

 The setup looks like as described in the table below.
 <!-- markdownlint-disable MD033 -->